Josh Naylor Player Props: Guardians vs. Astros

 Josh Naylor At The Plate

-- In 45.5% of his games this season, Naylor has driven in at least one run.
-In 10 of those games (18.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- Naylor has an RBI in 26 of 56 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 29.1% of his games this year, with two or more runs scored in 10.9%.
+- In 16 of 56 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.